Acoustic Imaging for UAV Detection: Dense Beamformed Energy Maps and U-Net SELD: METHODOLOGY

 where $c$ is the speed of sound in air (typically chosen as 343 m/s).
 The signals are then shifted by these delays, and their average yields the beamformed output for a given steering direction.
 This approach is repeated for all directions $(\phi, \theta)$ in a discretized spatial grid to construct a full acoustic energy map.
 The acoustic beamformed maps were initially computed over a 2D rectangular grid covering azimuth angles in $[-180^{\circ}, 180^{\circ}]$ and elevation angles in $[0^{\circ}, 90^{\circ}]$, using a resolution of $4^{\circ}$ in both dimensions.
 For each azimuth-elevation pair, a DAS beamforming algorithm was applied to align and sum time-delayed microphone signals over a 100 ms window, sampled at 48~kHz.
 This yields a time-domain waveform of 4800 samples per spatial direction, producing a 3D tensor snapshot with shape $(A \times E \times T)$, where $A$ is the number of azimuth bins, $E$ the number of elevation bins, and $T$ the number of time samples.

-To convert these maps into a spectral representation, each time-domain waveform is transformed using the FFT.
-Only the 200--2200~Hz band is retained, corresponding to the dominant energy of the DJI Air 3 drone.
-The spectrum is uniformly divided into $F = 16$ bins, which are globally normalized across spatial directions per frame.
-The result is a tensor of shape $(A \times E \times F)$.
+To convert these maps into a spectral representation, each time- domain waveform is transformed using the FFT.
+Frequency-domain features are computed by applying the real-valued FFT directly to each 4800-sample time-domain frame, using a rectangular window and no overlap between consecutive frames.
+Only the 200–2200 Hz band is retained, corresponding to the dominant energy of the DJI Air 3 drone, uniformly divided into F = 16 bins, which are globally normalized across spatial directions per frame.
+The result is a tensor of shape (A × E × F ).

 To better align with the spherical nature of the acoustic scene and reduce distortion in convolutional layers, the $(A \times E \times F)$ data is reprojected into a polar grid.
 In this transformation, elevation is mapped to radial distance from the center (with $90^{\circ}$ at the center and $0^{\circ}$ at the outer edge), and azimuth is mapped to angular position around the circle.
 The resulting spatial layout is a square grid of size $(2E \times 2E)$, where the angular geometry is preserved.
 The final input tensor $\mathbf{X}$ used for learning has shape $(2E \times 2E \times F)$.